kcl-lang/modules/crossplane/README.md

 |**name** `required`|str|Name of the referenced config.||
 ### StoreConfig

-A StoreConfig configures how Crossplane controllers should store connection details.
+A StoreConfig configures how Crossplane controllers should store connection details in an external secret store.

 #### Attributes